tools4free/SsdSlowMark/README.md

 SSD SlowMark
 ============

-SsdSlowMark is yet another tool for measuring of SSL speed.
+SsdSlowMark is yet another tool for measuring of SSD speed.
 Please find more details at
     https://tools4free.github.io/ssd-slow-mark